kbalog/uis-dat310-spring2017/exercises/jquery/README.md

 # Exercise 9: Countdown timer

   - Make a countdown timer that counts back from the selected time.
-Check the starting files ([exercise9.html](exercise9.html) and [exercise9.js](exercise9.js) ) which already provide you with a select list and jQuery code for processing the user input.
+Check the starting files ([exercise9.html](exercise9.html) and [exercise9.js](exercise9.js)) which already provide you with a select list and jQuery code for processing the user input.
   - Show in large text the remaining time in MM:SS format and update the counter with each second elapsed.
-  - Show the remaining time in a progress bar.
+  - In addition, show the remaining time in a progress bar.
     * Use the [HTML5 progress element](https://www.w3schools.com/tags/tag_progress.asp) (but remember to progress "backwards").
   - Display an alert when the time is up.